dysosmus/miniflux/README.markdown

 From the repository:

 1. `git clone https://github.com/fguillot/miniflux.git`
-2. Go to third step just above
+2. Go to the third step just above

 Update
 ------